aniruddhakatre/quantity_types/README.md

 These commands will build the unit tests and install all the header files for `QuantityTypes` and its dependencies along with the unit tests to the `install` directory.

 To disable building unit tests, modify the `cmake -B ...` command above as follows.
+Disabling unit tests will result in just the installation of the header files.

 ```cpp
 cmake -B build -DCMAKE_INSTALL_PREFIX=install -DBUILD_TESTS=OFF